 - The term antibiosis is derived from the French term ‘antibiose’ to define the antagonistic relationship between species colonizing similar ecological niches.

-- One of the species involved in the species produces antibiotics as a form of defensive mechanisms against possible predators.
+- One of the species involved in the species produces antibiotics as a form of defensive mechanism against possible predators.
 Some species might even produce toxins.

 - The antibiotics thus can be negative for some of the species sharing the same habitat as the antibiotic producer.